 These rules can get tricky, so if you’re at all in doubt, consult a tax professional for more information.

-You don’t have to liquidate holdings to take the RMDs, but rather, you can transfer securities into a taxable account if you wish (see sidebar).
-Just know that you’ll need to pay taxes on the value of such securities at the time of transfer.
+You don’t have to liquidate holdings to take the RMDs, but rather, you can transfer securities into a taxable account if you wish.
+Just know that you’ll need to pay taxes on their value at the time of transfer.
 Plus, you might be required to pay transfer fees.
 Some investors choose to liquidate enough securities to cover the tax bill, then transfer an amount equivalent to the RMD into a taxable account.

 And remember, if your budget allows it, you could use the RMD as additional “fun money.”
 After all, isn’t that what retirement is all about?